Shwupy/Pattern-Recognition/README.md

-# Pattern-Recognition
+# Template Matching
 Implementations of Template Matching in BMP Images

-1. Basic Theory (Root Square Error)
+**Problem Description**
-2. Correlation/Convolution
+Template Matching is an image processing task where the position of a known object/pattern is within a larger image.

-3. Problems with above
+_Methods_:
-4. Solution to problem
+1. Root Square Error
-5. Differences between Basic method and Last method 4.
+2. Correlation
-6. FFT method
+3. FFT method

-7. Compare speeds
+**Results and Discussion**